 “the Chancellor can basically boss the BBC around on its finances because the government sets the licence fee.”

-Despite the clear case for radical reform to restore the BBC’s public funding, the Green Paper presents a bizarrely rosy and complacent view of the future of the licence fee.
+Despite the clear case for radical reform to restore the BBC’s public funding, the Green Paper presents a strangely complacent view of the future of the licence fee.
 The Green Paper (pg.
-71) describes the licence fee as a “tried and tested” model, entirely without elaboration or justification, and categorically rules out replacing it with any other forms of public funding – such as general taxation, a levy on streaming services or a universal household charge as supported by the MRC, the Voice of the Listener and Viewer and the Citizens’ Forum for Public Service Media.
-The question of ending the Government’s unaccountable and unjustifiable control over setting the licence fee has curiously avoided mention in the Green Paper, despite frequent mentions of a desire to “strengthen and uphold the BBC’s independence”.
+71) describes the licence fee as a “tried and tested” model, without elaboration or justification, and categorically rules out replacing it with any other forms of public funding – such as general taxation, a levy on streaming services or a universal household charge as supported by the MRC, the Voice of the Listener and Viewer and the Citizens’ Forum for Public Service Media.
+The Green Paper does not raise the question of ending the Government’s unaccountable and unjustifiable control over setting the licence fee, despite frequent mentions of a desire to “strengthen and uphold the BBC’s independence”.

 Where the government proposes changes to how the licence fee is collected, or new concessions and discounts that might support poorer households in contributing, these are framed entirely as opportunities to continue reducing the BBC’s overall level of funding.
-The Green Paper includes only glancing thoughts of how this would unavoidably limit the BBC’s capacity to provide a universal public service to meet the needs and interests of all audiences – with the Government’s overarching policy on BBC funding heavily focussed on increasing commercial sources of revenue (see below).
+The Green Paper suggests that the Government’s overarching policy on BBC funding is heavily focussed on increasing commercial sources of revenue; it includes only glancing thoughts of how this would unavoidably limit the BBC’s capacity to provide a universal public service to meet the needs and interests of all audiences.

-The licence fee and public funding for the BBC requires radical reform, especially reforms that create a more direct and democratic link between the public’s ownership of the BBC and the services it produces.
-However, at its core the Green Paper represents a completely misguided approach to the central questions of BBC funding reform, and a dangerous abdication of responsibility by the Government to re-establish the BBC’s public funding as the basis of a universal, democratic and genuinely independent national public service.
+Public funding for the BBC requires radical reform, especially reforms that create a more direct and democratic link between the public’s ownership of the BBC and the services it produces.
+However, at its core the Green Paper represents a misguided approach to this central question, and a dangerous abdication of the Government’s responsibility to establish a model for the BBC’s public funding that would form the basis of a universal, democratic and genuinely independent national public service.

 The Green Paper’s proposals for “growing BBC Studios” (pgs.
 67-8), and thus making the BBC even more dependent on commercial income, suggests the Government either doesn’t understand – or isn’t concerned by – how commercial models are entirely at odds with the BBC’s mission as a universal public broadcaster.
 Commercial revenues require serving the largest or most profitable audiences, or selling the BBC’s production services and content rights (IP) to private companies.
 The basic notion that content commissioned for the BBC, and paid for by licence fee payers, belongs to the public is absent from the Green Paper.

 Proposals to create a two-tiered BBC, through the introduction of pay-walls or subscription for “more commercially viable TV content” (pg.
-70), are grounded in a decades-old ideological assault on the principles of public media that informs, educated and entertains all audiences.
+70), are grounded in a decades-old ideological assault on the principles of public media; to inform, educate and entertain all audiences.
 These are debates that were rehashed and exhausted 10 years ago, when the Conservative government (that had otherwise been openly hostile towards the BBC) reluctantly conceded that providing free-to-air popular programming was an essential part of the BBC’s mission to be universal.

-This time around, the Green Paper manages little more than a shrug at the many practical problems and deeper questions of principle that come with abandoning a universal free-to-air service.
-The Paper absently suggests that some programmes or services might be locked behind a pay-wall “if the BBC chose to do so“, lumping the blame for audiences losing access to their favourite programmes squarely on the BBC itself.
-Then it suggests that the introduction of pay-walls or subscription would bring “a reduction in the level of the licence fee to reflect the BBC’s narrower TV remit” – creating in turn a sinister double-bind where the BBC has less public money to make content, forcing it to commercialise a larger share of valued free-to-air content, in turn reducing the BBC’s overall public service and motivating even further reductions in the licence fee.
+This time around, the Green Paper manages little more than a nod at the many practical problems and deeper questions of principle that come with abandoning a universal free-to-air service.
+For example, the Paper casually suggests that some programmes or services might be locked behind a pay-wall “if the BBC chose to do so“, placing the blame for audiences losing access to their favourite programmes squarely on the BBC itself.
+Then it notes that the introduction of pay-walls or subscription would bring “a reduction in the level of the licence fee to reflect the BBC’s narrower TV remit” – creating a sinister double-bind where the BBC has less public money to make content, forcing it to commercialise a larger share of valued free-to-air content, in turn reducing the BBC’s overall public service and motivating even further reductions in the licence fee.

 None of these scenarios would “support the BBC to thrive and deliver against its public service obligations”, as the Green Paper claims is the Government’s ambition.
 Rather they would shatter the foundational compact between the BBC and the public that funds it, creating a point-of-no-return for guaranteed public investment in universal services, and force the BBC to further reduce the range and diversity of services it can provide free-to-air for the whole UK.